-Management teams are no longer questioning whether or not to dig into the data; rather it’s which is the best tool to use for their businesses: an established, dedicated data analytics solution or software developed in-house.
+Management teams are no longer questioning whether or not to dig into the data; rather it’s which is the best tool to use for their businesses: an established, dedicated data analytics solution or software developed in-house?
 IT managers usually lead the project to find the best solution for the ERP and tech stack.
-Have you considered the resources, usability, scalability and cost associated with each path?
+As everyone is being asked to do more with less, have you considered the resources, usability, scalability and cost associated with each path?

 A highly skilled IT team with advanced technical skills that range from coding to design is necessary to develop an in-house solution.
 Data analytics is a complex science, and it reaches into every aspect of your business.
 Your team must have the expertise to create a solution capable of handling all of the needs of your team, from the remote sales representative working face-to-face with customers and the manager of a local branch to the CEO who demands a high-level view of operations and finance.
 You also need to understand how to integrate your software with the other systems and solutions in your infrastructure.
 This means that whatever you build needs to accommodate a variety of reporting requirements and integrate seamlessly with other software solutions.
 The more sophisticated the business, the more sophisticated the software needs to be, and the greater potential for troublesome bugs and glitches.